hirefire/hirefire-resource-ruby/README.md

 Since 2011, HireFire has helped over 1,500 companies autoscale more than 5,000 [Heroku] applications across 10,000+ web and worker dynos.

-HireFire autoscales both web and worker processes, on every plan tier, using whichever signal fits the workload: request queue time or requests per minute for web processes, job queue latency or job queue size for worker processes, and CPU Activity for compute-bound processes.
-Each tracks real demand, so capacity is added when you need it and removed when you don't.
-You pay only for what you use.
+HireFire autoscales web and worker processes based on the metrics that match the work: request queue time or requests per minute for web, job queue latency or job queue size for workers, and CPU activity for any compute-bound processes.
+Capacity follows demand, so you scale up when the app is busy and down when it is idle.

 Learn more at the [home page][HireFire].